World's Largest Imax Screen To Open In Germany Ahead Of 'No Time To Die'

-Los Angeles, Sep 28 (IANS) The worlds biggest Imax screen is all set to open its gates on Thursday in Germany, kicking off with the premiere of the latest James Bond film ‘No Time to Die’.
+The world’s biggest Imax screen is all set to open its gates on Thursday in Germany, kicking off with the premiere of the latest James Bond film ‘No Time to Die’.

 The screen, located at the Traumaplast Multiplex in Leonberg, is wider than a Boeing 737 airliner at nearly 70 feet high and around 125 feet across.
 It was so large it had to be painted by a specifically designed robotic arm, reports variety.com.